 The One Big Beautiful Bill Act, enacted on July 4, 2025 as Public Law 119-21, introduced a wide range of changes that will impact tax returns for the 2025 tax year and beyond.
 The Excess Business Loss provision has been made permanent in the tax code.

-Excess Business Loss (EBL) is a limitation on high income noncorporate taxpayers.
+Excess Business Loss (EBL) limitations apply to high-income noncorporate taxpayers with excess business losses.
 It affects taxpayers that have non-business income (wages, capital gains, etc.) over annual thresholds and business losses.
-EBL limits the amount of business losses that offsets non-business income.
+Excess business loss limitations reduce the amount of business losses that can offset non-business income.
 It applies to sole proprietors, partners, and S corporation shareholders.

 The EBL thresholds in 2025 are: